atk4/book/en/agiletoolkit-overview.rst

 In 1990, when applications were switching from DOS to Windows they discovered that they no longer need to worry about drawing dialog boxes, menus or buttons on the screen.
-A modern windowing systems do those things fro applications more efficiently and more consistently.
+A modern windowing systems do those things for applications more efficiently and more consistently.

 Agile Toolkit is the same to your web application.
 Not only it is a